Owanesh/ETH2324/phase_2/REPORT.md

 ## Via Apache service
 ### Details
-- CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')
+- `CWE-22`: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')
 - CVSS 3.0 Base score : 9.8 (CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H)
-- CVE-2021-41773
+- `CVE-2021-41773`
 - Vuln: Apache 2.4.49 < 2.4.51 Path Traversal Vulnerability
 ### Remediation
 Apache 2.4.x < 2.4.59 Multiple Vulnerabilities: Upgrade to Apache version 2.4.59 or later

-#### Summary
+### Summary
-Enumerating services, we have discovered a version of apache with multiple vulnerabilities documented.
+Through services enumeration, we have discovered a version of Apache with multiple vulnerabilities documented.
 The specific configuration on this VM is vulnerable to path traversal, and thanks to that we have obtained access to a limited shell.

-### Walktrough
+### Walkthrough
 From the scanning and enumeration part we have noticed an Apache 2.4.49 webserver running.
 We then made a quick `nmap` scan on its port `8080` to check for inspiration in our pentesting adventure:

 ```sh
 ┌──(kali@kali)-[~]
 └─$ sudo nmap -sV -A 192.168.56.2 --vulners -p8080
 ```
-Many vulnerabilities show up, but a particular one caught our eye: CVE-2021-41773, which would allow remote code execution via path traversal.
+Many vulnerabilities show up, but a particular one caught our eye: `CVE-2021-41773`, which would allow remote code execution via path traversal.

 After opening a listener on any ephemeral port on our attackbox, we managed to get a shell as the user `ftp-user` by executing the following code: